my-ninja/s3-sync-with-cloudfront-invalidation/README.md

 | `SOURCE_DIR` | The local directory (or file) you wish to sync/upload to S3.
 For example, `public`.
 Defaults to your entire repository. | `env` | No | `./` (root of cloned repository) |
 | `DEST_DIR` | The directory inside of the S3 bucket you wish to sync/upload to.
 For example, `my_project/assets`.
 Defaults to the root of the bucket. | `env` | No | `/` (root of bucket) |
 | `COMPILE_JS` | Choose if to minify JS files using Google Clousure Library. min = Comile and replace, both = Compile to new file named FILE.min.js and keep original.
 Defaults to no. | `env` | No | 0 |

+This repo forked origanlly from https://github.com/marketplace/actions/aws-s3-sync-with-cloudfront-cache-invalidation and add Google Closure compiler as an option

 ## License